OpenRoleplay/OpenRP.Framework/README.md

 ### 👏 Direct Involvement
 - [Koert Lichtendonk](https://github.com/KoertLichtendonk) for leading the project, paying for the hosting, and most of the contributions towards the project.
 - **Dovis** for managing the Discord and helping to test the gamemode.
+- A huge thank you to our Patreon supporters!
+Running a dedicated server comes with costs, and while this passion project thrives on love and dedication and I can afford to pay for it, your contributions enable us to invest in extras like a professional logo and other enhancements that make the project even better.

 ### 👏 Indirect (But Essential) Involvement
 - [ikkentim](https://github.com/ikkentim) for creating the [SampSharp](https://github.com/ikkentim/SampSharp) framework that allows us to write game modes in .NET.